ibm-cloud-docs/api-handbook/design/uris.md

 appropriate error response model.

 [^uri-limit-rationale]: [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.1.1) recommends supporting a _minimum_ URI length of 8000 octets.
 Given that various tools written to this standard may support _no more_ than this recommended minimum, this handbook recommends a limit of _exactly_ 8000 bytes.

 ## Query parameters
+{: #query-parameters}

 ### Contraints
 {: #query-parameter-constraints}